 |600 dpi||line art & photo printing||emailing|

 We need to know if:

 - you intend to use your scan electronically for viewing on the web or emailing as an attachment.

-- you want to view on the web share in email and expect the recipient to print.
+- you want to view the scanned file on the web or share in email but expect the recipient to print.

 Merging Personalized Data Into A Print Project

 Quinn Graphics can assist you with your personalized data projects.

 (These are also called mail merge or variable data projects.)